slammingprogramming/Pong-Unleashed/README.md

 AI improvements: Enhance the AI-controlled paddle's behavior by implementing more advanced strategies and decision-making algorithms, making it more challenging and realistic to play against.

 Customizable paddle skins: Allow players to choose different paddle skins or even upload their own custom images to personalize their paddles.

-Pause and resume functionality: Enable the ability to pause the game and resume it later, allowing players to take breaks or continue their gameplay session at a later time.

 Achievements and rewards: Introduce achievements or unlockable rewards for completing specific challenges or reaching milestones within the game.